100 works of English Literature

 beauty and corruption was greeted with howls of

-27. New Grub Street by George Gissing (1891)
+protest on publication. - New Grub Street by George Gissing (1891)

 George Gissing’s portrayal of the hard facts of a